 On the redirect page, click on ‘Continue Setup’.
 After installing it on your store, it will ask you to choose a suitable membership plan (Plans will be discussed further in this blog).
 Choose the one you feel is best for you and hit on the ‘Get Started’ button.

-Note: Install this application on the Shopify store which you want to make your Primary store.
+Note: Install this application on the Shopify store in which you want to make your Primary store.

 After installing this application, you can view it listed in the App section of your Shopify store’s backend: